Take Action for Adolescents – A Call to Action for Adolescent Health and Well-Being

 Take Action for Adolescents is designed to motivate, energize, and inspire anyone who has a role in providing adolescents with the safety, support, and resources they need to thrive during the transition to adulthood.
 It offers suggestions for policy makers, health care and human service providers and organizations, youth-serving professionals and organizations, parents, legal representatives, caregivers, and researchers.
 While there are no action steps for adolescents, young people can use Take Action for Adolescents and the Take Action Toolkit to collaborate with other youth and adults in their communities.

-The action steps included in the Call to Action are a starting point; they can be tailored and expanded to reflect the needs and priorities of local communities and people who are historically underserved by health care and human services systems.
-The Call to Action is designed to be a catalyst for allies and partners to create their own strategies to address the needs of the adolescents they serve.
+The action steps included in the call to action are a starting point; they can be tailored and expanded to reflect the needs and priorities of local communities and people who are historically underserved by health care and human services systems.
+The call to action is designed to be a catalyst for allies and partners to create their own strategies to address the needs of the adolescents they serve.
 The Take Action Toolkit will facilitate that process.

 Why do we need a Call to Action?

 Investment in the diverse health needs of young people is critical, as the number of adolescents in the U.S. is predicted to grow from approximately 64 million in 2023 to approximately 67 million by 2050 and 68 million by 2060.
 It is critically important that all sectors take action to improve their ability of young people to thrive into adulthood.
-Implementing the Call to Action will also help improve health outcomes, reduce health disparities, encourage healthy behaviors and lifestyles, and improve health literacy.
+Implementing the call to action will also help improve health outcomes, reduce health disparities, encourage healthy behaviors and lifestyles, and improve health literacy.
 And it will result in the “triple dividend” of health for adolescents now, a healthy adult life, and better health for the next generation.

 What are the goals in the Call to Action?